 Stay Fit During Coronavirus Lockdown By Practising Yoga At Home

 With modernization, there has been a distinct change in the health habits of many.
-Whether you’re someone who is into freelancing, or currently working from home due to the COVID situation, or taking a sabbatical from work, to indulge in a fitness routine will help relax body stiffness, boosts energy, improves blood circulation and keeps you energized.
+Whether you’re someone who is into freelancing, or currently working from home due to the COVID situation, or taking a sabbatical from work, indulging in a fitness routine will help relax body stiffness, boosts energy, improve blood circulation, and keep you energized.

-Studies show that a sixty-minute meditation session can help reduce anxiety for up to an hour post-meditation, improve sleeping patterns and in turn improves the quality of life, improves the immune system, inculcates a positive outlook towards life and drives away negative thoughts, and also helps you plan your day better.
+Studies show that a sixty-minute meditation session can help reduce anxiety for up to an hour post-meditation, improve sleeping patterns, and in turn improve the quality of life, improve the immune system, inculcate a positive outlook towards life and drive away negative thoughts, and also helps you plan your day better.